sabotage-linux/sabotage/COOKBOOK.md

 	$ butch unlink $pkg
 	$ sed -i '/$pkg/d' /var/lib/butch.db # ... or edit by hand.

+or use `butch rm $pkg` - which does all of the above automatically.

 ### /src, the heart of the system